 It all started when...

-After eight years in the mental health field, Neshia brings experience working with sexual assault survivors, hospice patients, and people from diverse ethnic and economic backgrounds.
+After almost a decade in the mental health field, Neshia brings experience working with sexual assault survivors, hospice patients, and people from diverse ethnic and economic backgrounds.
 She completed her Master's degree at Seattle University, where she also earned the prestigious Wallace Loh Academic Excellence Award for her research and writing around the experiences of mental health clients and therapists of color.
+Founding South Seattle Counseling in 2017 was a humbling opportunity for Neshia to bring together her dynamic background and create another way of serving her community.

-Neshia incorporates elements of existential, narrative, and cognitive-behavioral therapy into her treatment approach, all while centering counseling on the individual's strengths and cultural experiences.
+Neshia incorporates elements of existential, narrative, feminist and cognitive-behavioral therapy into her treatment approach, all while centering counseling on the individual's strengths and cultural experiences.
+She is not currently accepting new clients.